-- Add the onion and braise until golden brown.
+- Add the onion and braise until soft and translucent.

-- Add the meat and cook with the lid on over medium heat for about 45 minutes until the meat is tender.
+- Add the meat and cook with the lid on over medium heat for about 30 minutes or until the meat is tender.

-- Add the tomato and cook for another 15 to 20 minutes until most of the liquid has evaporated.
+- Add the tomato and cook for another 10 minutes until most of the liquid has evaporated.

 - Cut the baguette lengthwise.

-- Spread some sauce of your choice on both sides of the baguette
+- Spread some mango pickle if using or sauce of your choice on both sides of the baguette

-- Add a layer of lettuce and tomato then pack the soft chips on top of that.
+- Add a layer of lettuce and tomato then pack half of the chips on top of that.